-Risk Factors Type of environment and or equipment High level of cord flexion AND/OR frequency of connection Low Level of cord flexion AND/OR frequency of connection Wet or corrosive area or uses water or a corrosive substance in its operation No cord flexion, no frequency of connection, fixed or stationary equipment 1.
-Workshops, places of work or repair, manufacturing, assembly, maintenance or fabrication.
-6 months 12 months 6 months Not Required Laboratories, health care & educational establishments.
-12 months 2 years 12 months Not Required Office environment.
-12 months 5 years 12 months Not Required 4.
-Hire equipment.
-Visually i Visually inspect before each hire.
+Risk Factors Type of environment and or equipment High level of cord flexion AND/OR frequency of connection Low Level of cord flexion AND/OR frequency of connection Wet or corrosive area or uses water or a corrosive substance in its operation No cord flexion, no frequency of connection, fixed or stationary equipment Workshops, places of work or repair, manufacturing, assembly, maintenance or fabrication 6 months 12 months 6 months Not Required 2.
+Laboratories, health care & educational establishments 12 months 2 years 12 months Not Required 3.
+Office environment 12 months 5 years 12 months Not Required 4.
+Hire equipment Visually inspect before each hire.
 Test every 3 months.
-5. Repaired/service d/second hand equipment.
-After repair or service which could affect electrical health and saf alth and safety, Equipment used for commercial cleaning.
-6 months 12 months 6 months Not Required 7.
-Accommodation houses.
-12 months 2 years 12 months Not Required 8.
-Theatre environment NOTE: for theatre hire equipment refer to section 4 in this table.
-6 months 5 years 12 months Not Required
+5. Repaired/serviced/second- hand equipment After repair or service which could affect electrical health and safety, or on re- introduction to service 6.
+Equipment used for commercial cleaning 6 months 12 months 6 months Not Required 7.
+Accommodation houses 12 months 2 years 12 months Not Required 8.
+Theatre environment 6 months 5 years 12 months Not Required